AliceO2Group/WebUi/Framework/docs/guide/components.md

 }
 ```

-Components are a way to split parts of a view, it is then possible to scale and arrange in files those functions.
+Components are a way to split parts of a view, what allows to scale the application  and arrange it in multiple files.

-See the [architecture](./docs/guide/scale-app.md) article to scale the code of your application with convensions.
+See the [architecture](./docs/guide/scale-app.md) article to scale the code of your application.